jyates2006/PowerDuo/README.md

 ## Installation

-The PowerDuo module is available on the PowerShell Gallery [2].
+The PowerDuo module is available on the PowerShell Gallery.
 It requires a **minimum PowerShell version of 4.0**

 You can install it using one of the following methods: